-Auto Changeover Gas Regulator (optional)
+Auto Changeover Gas Regulator

-The Whale Auto Changeover Gas Regulator, Type 924N has been specially designed to supply a caravan or motorhome gas installation in compliance with the requirements of annex D of standard EN for appliances is standardised at 30 mbar for the whole of Europe.
+The Whale Auto Changeover Gas Regulator, Type 924N has been specially designed to supply a caravan or motorhome gas installation in compliance with the requirements of annex D of standard EN 12864.
+Supply pressure for appliances is standardised at 30 mbar for the whole of Europe.